Last Updated on 22 November, 2023

 Getting from Heathrow to Knightsbridge couldn’t be easier as they are both on the same underground line but you also have several other options too.
 Below are some tips for getting from Heathrow to Knightsbridge.

 Piccadilly line trains can be accessed from any of Heathrow Airport’s three Underground stations.
-There is one station servicing terminals 2 and 3, a second station for terminal 4 and a third for terminal 5.
+There is one station servicing Terminals 2 and 3, a second station for Terminal 4 and a third for Terminal 5.

 Stay on the Piccadilly line train for 15 stops and get off at the Knightsbridge station stop.
 Note that you can also download the London underground map in pdf.

 An alternative option is to grab the Heathrow Express train from Heathrow airport.
 The Heathrow Express runs from airport terminals 2,3,4 and 5 and takes you Paddington Station in 17 minutes with no stops.